natocool2/Easynet-Pro-KB/README.md

 ## Future Development

-The knowledge base will continue to expand according to the project plan, with full completion expected within 16 weeks of initiation.
+The knowledge base will continue to expand according to the project plan, with completion of the Projects and Investment section as the current priority, followed by Legal Support.
+Full completion is expected within 16 weeks of initiation.
 Updates will be made as new industry best practices emerge and as the Easynet Pro Ecosystem evolves.

 ---